nazimbo/fake-news-detector/README.md

 ## Step 5: Model Training

 We will use the `LogisticRegression` class from the `sklearn` library to train the model.
 We first create an instance of the `LogisticRegression` class and then call the `fit` method on the training data to train the model.

+Work in progress...
+Next steps will include:

+- Using different models
+- Saving the trained model to a file and using it to classify new articles